Nelson-Jnrnd/nelson-jnrnd.github.io/_posts/2023-02-25-Alpine-in-2024-A-Fresh-but-Rough-Start.md

 >
 > \- **Pierre Gasly**

-The team is bracing for a tough start of the season but a good thing is that they identified the areas of improvement.
+The team is bracing for a tough start of the season, but a good thing is that they identified the areas of improvement.

 What did you take away from this test ?
 Do you think Alpine will be able to leap up the grid during the season like McLaren ?